arm-education/ai-portal-speech-to-text-app/README.md

 # Whisper Journal Android application

 This example application accompanies the [Arm Learning Path for running speech recognition models from the Arm AI Portal](https://learn.arm.com/learning-paths/mobile-graphics-and-gaming/ai-portal-audio-to-text).
 It is intended for learning how models run on devices and is not a reference production application.
-It is provided under the [Arm Education End User License Agreement](LICENSE.md).

 This Android application records speech and transcribes it locally on an Arm64 phone or emulator.
 It includes two supplied adapters: